dtrelogan/react-formstate/docs/fileInputExample.md

 file inputs have security restrictions that prevent them from being used like other controlled components in react.

-in this example a file input is used to upload a required image asynchronously prior to valid form submission.
+in this example two file input components are used to upload an optional and a required document asynchronously prior to valid form submission.

-the returned image url is stored as part of the form model.
+the returned document url is stored as part of the form model.

 ### sample form component